 In Somalia, we’re looking at adapting our health and nutrition infrastructures, promoting handwashing and hygiene and training our staff on both early detection and prevention pathways.
-We will also begin cash transfers in April.
+We are also distributing vital cash transfers.

 In Ethiopia, we have reviewed and adjusted all activities to avoid large gatherings, while also maintaining important food distribution and services to our outpatient therapeutic programmes.
 We are working to distribute soap and protective equipment for health staff, as well as setting up hand-washing stations.
 Finally, we are looking at measures that include emergency unrestricted cash assistance and phone counselling.